diy-make/memory/2025/Q4/12/20/md/Pneuma_20251220_joyfork_report.md

 ---

 ## 5. Process Documentation
 For a detailed visual history of how this presentation was built, including the iterative refinement of the terminal slides and the workflow management, please refer to **Images 21 and above** in the **[Daily PNG Journal](../md/2025-12-20_png_journal.md)**.
-Final edits to this document completed at journal day 21st.
+Final edits to this document completed during the Ethos session (Dec 21st).